SpacehuhnTech/WiFiDuck/README.md

 ## Hardware

 This tool requires following hardware:
-* An Atmega32u4 based board (for example: Arduino Leonardo or Arduino Pro Micro)
+* An Atmega32u4 or Atsamd21 based board (for example: Arduino Leonardo, Arduino Pro Micro or Adafruit Trinked m0)
 * An ESP8266 or ESP8285 (for example NodeMCU or Lolin/Wemos d1 mini)
 * [Optional] A single Neopixel LED (WS2812b)